Q&A Session: Ken Madrigal

 From a social standpoint, B2B and B2C exist in the same ecosystem.
 However, we do treat them differently, especially since the sales cycle, cost of acquisition, and cost of loyalty experiences are so different.

 What advice would you give someone new to the digital marketing space, and what drives you to continue working?

-I am all about innovating experiences. how can we take something with friction for the customer and make it easy. digital was designed to deliver complicated choices in a simple way. if you can use social digital to make things less cumbersome for customers, you will be more successfully that 80 percent of most out there that just create noise.
+I am all about innovating experiences.
+How can we take something with friction for the customer and make it easy?
+Digital was designed to deliver complicated choices in a simple way.
+If you can use social digital to make things less cumbersome for customers, you will be more successful than 80 percent of most out there that just create noise.

 As the first place customers go to complain these days, what is your process for handling validly angry people via social media, and how much of it tends to get resolved?
 Does your team even handle that, or is that a different arm?
 What tools do you use to manage social communication, especially since there are multiple people in the accounts all the time?

 Wow … that’s a lot.
-I mentioned before…complaints are looked as opportunities.
-I have a philosophy that says ” focus on flipping frustration to fandom”. in social we actually have a pretty awesome success rate.
-I think its is because we tend to be a last line of defense, people have tried the call center or chat prior to airing out their issue on social. we often consider solving the problem as table stakes, the bigger challenge is doing it in such a way you flip perception enough that someone loves it enough to share it.
+I mentioned before…complaints are looked at as opportunities.
+I have a philosophy that says ” focus on flipping frustration to fandom.”
+In social we actually have a pretty awesome success rate.
+I think it is because we tend to be a last line of defense, people have tried the call center or chat prior to airing out their issue on social.
+We often consider solving the problem as table stakes, the bigger challenge is doing it in such a way you flip perception enough that someone loves it enough to share it.